quicwg/base-drafts/draft-ietf-quic-transport.md

 The version 0x00000000 is reserved to represent version negotiation.
 This version of the specification is identified by the number 0x00000001.

-Other versions of QUIC might have different properties to this version.
+Other versions of QUIC might have different properties from this version.
 The properties of QUIC that are guaranteed to be consistent across all versions of the protocol are described in {{QUIC-INVARIANTS}}.